It's one of leadership's biggest challenges: somewhere there’s a desire for change, but somehow it just isn’t happening.

 - Right to Left: The digital leader’s guide to Lean and Agile (2019, audiobook 2020)

 - The Agendashift blog (blog.agendashift.com)

 Meet us online

 Agendashift™ is brought to you by Positive Incline Ltd, UK-based specialists in Lean, Agile, strategy, and change.
 Founder Mike Burrows came to prominence in the Lean-Agile community as the orginator of Kanban’s values model, out of which came his first book, Kanban from the Inside (2014).
-His more recent books Agendashift (2018) and Right to Left (2019, audiobook 2020) bring a resolutely needs-based and outcome-oriented perspective to change, transformation, and the Lean-Agile landscape as a whole, contributing meanwhile a number of popular tools, games, and other resources.
+His more recent books Agendashift (2nd edition 2021) and Right to Left (2019, audiobook 2020) bring a resolutely needs-based and outcome-oriented perspective to change, transformation, and the Lean-Agile landscape as a whole, contributing meanwhile a number of popular tools, games, and other resources.
 He works as a consultant, facilitator, and trainer, and as a keynote speaker at events public and private around the world.